Great Irish warpipes: Modern instrument

 In the second half of the 19th century, however, the general revival of Irish nationalism and Gaelic culture seems to have coincided with a return of the popularity of the warpipes.
 The art picked up again until the pipes achieved considerable popularity in both military and civilian use.
-Today, pipe bands of the same kind as the known Highland form are a standard feature of British regiments with Irish honours and the Irish Defence Forces, and there are many local bands throughout both the Republic and Northern Ireland.
-The Irish warpipes as played today are one and the same with the Scottish Highland bagpipe.
+Today, pipe bands of essentially the same kind as the Highland form are a standard feature of British regiments with Irish honours and the Irish Defence Forces, and there are many local bands throughout both the Republic and Northern Ireland.
+The Irish warpipes as played today are one and the same as the Scottish great Highland bagpipe.

-Attempts in the past to make a distinct instrument for Irish pipers have not proven popular in the long run.
+Attempts in the past to make a distinct instrument for Irish pipers have not proved popular in the long run.
 In the first half of the 20th century, it was very common to play pipes with only one tenor drone; the reason for this is discussed below.
 Several attempts were made to improve the pipes; the most successful was the London pipe maker Starck's "Brian Boru" bagpipe, with a keyed chanter that could play a full range of traditional music and a baritone drone, often held with the tenor and bass in a common stock.
 Such pipes are produced by few makers today and are played by only a minority of pipers.